Pictures of a Fleeting World |

 Your grandfather’s memories, especially those of his last one and a half years, interested you particularly?

-The question is, what happens when you are actually living off your memories right up to the last minute, something happening to me - already now : I’ve noticed that I gain strength from memories.
+The question is, what happens when you are actually living off your memories right up to the last minute, something happening to me - already now basic: I’ve noticed that I gain strength from memories.
 What is it like then, shortly before death, when life has sort of turned around, no really new experiences, only memories, remembering?
 There must be something comforting, strength-giving in that, otherwise those who are soon going to die, wouldn’t live as long.
 Remembering, visualising what one has already experienced must eventually become the main quality of life.
 I am attempting to find out how one gets back to one’s own essential, positive pictures.

 Do you see your work as a mixture of sensual and intellectual events?

 My main problem is actually that I tend to separate these two levels.
 On the level of the text I quickly get theoretical, on the pictorial level I soon get into sensuality.
 My idea of utopia would be to use pictures without text to argue with, like a kind of script; a cinema that doesn’t need this literary-defined, intellectual centre.
-The installation “Pictures of a fleeting world” is an attempt: To put 3 pictures together and juxtaposed, which all appeal to an intellectual level through the sensuality.
+The installation “Pictures of a fleeting world” is an attempt: To put 3 pictures together and juxtaposed, which all appeal to an intellectual level through sensuality.
 I look at the installation as a kind of chamber of concentration.

 The pictures standing in juxtaposition should be commentating and superimposing each other in one’s mind, like a triptych-exposure?